DanRektLOL/arduino-x360/README.md

 # arduino-x360
 An xbox 360-related arduino project

-(WIP) A custom arduino leonardo + esp32 setup which translates ps4 (or most bluetooth controllers, really) input via bluetooth into xinput which a jailbroken xbox 360 reads, with the help of the [usbdsecpatch plugin](https://github.com/InvoxiPlayGames/UsbdSecPatch).
+A custom arduino leonardo + esp32 setup which translates ps4 (or bluepad32 compatible controllers) input via bluetooth into xinput which a jailbroken xbox 360 can read, with the help of the [usbdsecpatch plugin](https://github.com/InvoxiPlayGames/UsbdSecPatch).

 feel free to contact me at discord @danrekt, if you have a problem.

-I'm still working on the Arduino Leonardo side of things at the moment, but the esp32 requires richardoquesada's [bluepad32](https://github.com/ricardoquesada/bluepad32) library/board to be installed, and the Leonardo will require dmadison's [xinput library](https://github.com/dmadison/ArduinoXInput).
-The arduino leonardo can be substituted for by many [other boards](https://github.com/dmadison/ArduinoXInput#compatible-boards), but they are absolutely untested for this purpose.
+Version 1.0 has been released which features no rumble and minimal input delay.

 # Compatible ESP32 boards